 Our general partner has limited its liability under contractual arrangements so that the other party has recourse only to our assets and not against our general partner or its assets or any affiliate of our general partner or its assets.
-Our partnership agreement provides that any action taken by our general partner to limit its or our liability is not a breach of our general partner s fiduciary duties, even if we could have obtained terms that are more favorable without the limitation on liability.
+Our partnership agreement provides that any action taken by our general partner to limit its or our liability is not a breach of our general partner s fiduciary duties owed to common unitholders or a breach of our general partner s contractual duty of good faith and fair dealing to holders of the Preferred Units, even if we could have obtained terms that are more favorable without the limitation on liability.

-Common unitholders have no right to enforce obligations of our general partner and its affiliates under agreements with us.
+Common unitholders and holders of our Preferred Units have no right to enforce obligations of our general partner and its affiliates under agreements with us.

-Any agreements between us, on the one hand, and our general partner and its affiliates, on the other, do not and will not grant to the unitholders, separate and apart from us, the right to enforce the obligations of our general partner and its affiliates in our favor.
+Any agreements between us, on the one hand, and our general partner and its affiliates, on the other, do not and will not grant to the holders of our common units or Preferred Units, separate and apart from us, the right to enforce the obligations of our general partner and its affiliates in our favor.

-Contracts between us, on the one hand, and our general partner and its affiliates, on the other, are not be the result of arms -length negotiations.
+Contracts between us, on the one hand, and our general partner and its affiliates, on the other, are not the result of arms -length negotiations.

 Neither our partnership agreement nor any of the other agreements, contracts and arrangements between us and our general partner and its affiliates are or will be the result of arms -length negotiations.
-Our partnership agreement generally provides that any affiliated transaction, such as an agreement, contract or arrangement between us and our general partner and its affiliates, must be:
+Our partnership agreement generally provides that any affiliated transaction, such as an agreement, contract or arrangement between us and our general partner and its affiliates, not involving a vote of common unitholders and that is not approved by the conflicts committee of the board of directors of our general partner must be:

-on terms no less favorable to us then those generally being provided to or available from unrelated third parties; or fair and reasonable to us, taking into account the totality of the relationships between the parties involved (including other transactions that may be particularly favorable or advantageous to us).
+on terms no less favorable to us than those generally being provided to or available from unrelated third parties; or fair and reasonable to us, taking into account the totality of the relationships between the parties involved (including other transactions that may be particularly favorable or advantageous to us).